minakamoto/pcshscr2023/docs/2nd.md

 ```

 **NOTE**:
 There is no need at all to add async/await for asynchronous processing to get fixed data.
-The async/await is added so that when the backend API replaces the async/await, there will be fewer changes.
+The async/await is added so that when the backend APIs are replaced, there are fewer changes.

 Open `dish-delight/frontend/app/page.tsx` and replace its contents with the following code: